 The most significant and pressing environmental problems transcend national borders.
 Threats such as climate change, resource scarcity, and air pollution are global and inherently complex—as such they necessitate global responses that are informed by the best available scientific knowledge.
 The mission of NCSE is not limited to a national context.
 NCSE is developing a new portfolio of work with the ambition of advancing the use of science to inform environmental decision-making internationally.

-NCSE’s international initiatives advance the following objectives:
+Through its international initiatives, NCSE aims to advance the following objectives:

 Nurture awareness and value by decision-makers for the use of science in environmental governance.